Financial-Times/origami/README.md

 ### For a static set of suggestions

-To provide a static set of suggestions, it is recommended to provide the suggestions via a `select` element, o-autocomplete will then progressively enhance the `select` element, using the provided `option` elements as the source for the suggestions.
+To provide a static set of suggestions, we recommend using a `select` element. o-autocomplete will progressively enhance the `select` element, using the provided `option` elements as the source for the suggestions.

 ```html
 <label for="my-autocomplete">Select your country</label>